Carolyne Kauser-AbbottProvencal RecipesSide DishTaste

 • Slice the onions.

 • In another pan, brown the onions with two tablespoons of olive oil, then add the peppers.
 After about 10 minutes, or as soon as the peppers have softened, add the tomatoes.
-Stir often to prevent vegetables from clinging to the bottom of the pan.
+Stir often to prevent the vegetables from clinging to the bottom of the pan.

 • Brown zucchini cubes in a skillet over medium heat in the preheated olive oil.
 You can use a little less oil than for eggplant.

-• Add the pressed garlic, and a good handful of chopped parsley.
+• Add the pressed garlic and a good handful of chopped parsley.
 Stir often.
 Add a spoon of olive oil to the zucchini if necessary.

 • When the zucchini is browned, season with salt and pepper.

-• Stop cooking already cooked vegetables, and drain juices.
-Watch the others as they must not be crisp.
+• Stop cooking already-cooked vegetables, and drain juices.
+Watch the others, as they must not be crisp.

 • Add thyme sprigs and bay leaves.